 1. High In Protein

-Chicken sausages are abundant in protein.
+Chicken sausage is abundant in protein.

 Protein's advantages for maintaining and increasing lean muscle mass and promoting tissue health are well recognized.
 Getting enough protein in your diet is vital for your well-being and balancing your weight.

-3. Rich In Iron
+2. Rich In Iron

 Chicken sausage has 0.72 mg of iron per link.
+Women aged 19 to 50 require 18 mg of iron per day, whereas men and women over 51 require 8 mg [2] .
 Depending on your age and calorie needs, one link may fulfill as low as 5% or as high as 36% of your daily values (DV).

-4. Rich In Selenium
+3. Rich In Selenium

-Selenium aids in the strengthening of our immune systems and the prevention of various heart illnesses and thyroid issues.
+Selenium aids in the strengthening of our immune systems and the prevention of various heart illnesses and thyroid issues [3].

 Related Articles: